 When we use HSMP, HS Management Partners, or Firm, we mean HS Management Partners, LLC.
 This piece is written from the perspective of our Composite holdings, performance, and estimated metrics, and does not refer to any specific client account (client accounts can have higher or lower performance than that shown here).
 When we use Composite, we mean our HS Management Partners Concentrated Quality Growth Composite, and when we refer to client portfolios, we mean client portfolios in general from our Composite perspective (see below regarding differences between the Composite and client portfolios/accounts and differences between client portfolios/accounts themselves).
 This piece represents our opinion as of 5/6/2021 based on our understanding of market conditions and publicly available information.
 It has forward-looking statements that are by their nature uncertain and based on our assumptions (such as when we refer to possible/future/estimated earnings, cash flows, earnings-per-share (EPS), growth rates, price-earnings ratios (P/E), market conditions, or portfolio/client portfolio outlook); there is no assurance that forward-looking statements will prove to be accurate as actual results and future events can differ materially from our assumptions.
 Some of the charts in this piece were obtained from the indicated third-party sources which we believe reliable, but we did not verify, nor do we guarantee the accuracy of this information.
 The performance shown should not be taken as an indication of how the Composite or a client account will perform in the future; past performance is not indicative of and does not guarantee future results.
 The securities identified and described do not represent all of the securities purchased, sold, or recommended for client accounts, and the reader should not assume that an investment in the securities identified is, was, or will be profitable.
 Investing in securities involves significant risks, including the risk of loss of the original amount invested.
-The information her
+While we believe that our investment strategy will produce desired returns, we do not guarantee that this will be the case, or that we can provide any margin of safety, any actual client experience, any profit or protection against loss whatsoever, or that we will achieve our investment objectives or be successful implementing our strategy.
+Investing in securities involves significant risks, including the risk of loss of the original amount invested.
+The following is a summary of some material risks, not all risks, applicable to our investment strategy and advisory business, listed alphabetically.